is green tea good for blood pressure

 Final Thoughts

-Green tea is good for high blood pressure thanks to its polyphenols and catechins.
-Whether you are consuming green tea or green tea extract, the amounts you take the matter a great deal.
+Is green tea good for blood pressure?
+Yes, thanks to its polyphenols and catechins.
+Whether you are consuming green tea or green tea extract, the amounts you take matter a great deal.
 Green tea is also a good addition to your keto diet because it has zero sugar.

 I am curious, are you a fan of green tea?
 Which is your favorite variety of green tea?
 Why do you take green tea?
 If it is to manage your high blood pressure, what is your experience so far?
 Would you recommend it to other hypertensive patients?
 The comment section is open, drop your response down below!